2025 Taça de Portugal final

 The 2025 Taça de Portugal final was the last match of the 2024–25 Taça de Portugal, which decided the winner of the 85th season of the Taça de Portugal, the premier knockout cup competition in Portuguese football.
 It was played on 25 May 2025 at the Estádio Nacional in Oeiras, between Primeira Liga and Lisbon rivals Benfica and Sporting CP.

 Sporting played their 31st final in the competition, having last appeared in the 2024 final when they lost to Porto.
-They had met earlier in the season in the 2025 Taça da Liga final, which Benfica won on penalties.

 Sporting went on to successfully win the title and by defeating Benfica 3–1 after extra time.
+Sporting secured their 18th title in the competition.